Download and rate the In The Know Cycling app for your Apple or Android phone or tablet.

 OTHER WHEELS ON MY TO-REVIEW LIST

-While it feels like I’ve tested and compared a good number of gravel wheels with the reviews you see above, it always seems like there are more I’d like to ride if time and budget allowed.
+While it feels like we’ve tested and compared a good number of gravel wheels with the reviews you see above, it always seems like there are more I’d like to ride if time and budget allow.

-If there are wheelsets I’ve not reviewed or mentioned that you have your eyes on, let me know in the comments section and I’ll look them up.
-While I may change my setup in the future, I’m focused on 700c gravel bike wheels (rather than 650c) both because those appear to be the most common size and they are also best suited for use on road bikes as well as gravel ones.
+If there are wheelsets I’ve not reviewed or mentioned that you have your eyes on, let me know in the comments section, and I’ll look them up.

-But hey, gravel is a new thing and I’m an old dog learning and yearning to learn new tricks.
-If you’ve thought it through and have a deep interest in a set of gravel wheels I’ve not tested, let me know which ones and why in the comment section below.
+But hey, gravel is still a young and growing thing, and I’m an old dog learning and yearning to learn new tricks.
+If you’ve thought it through and are deeply interested in a set of gravel wheels I’ve not tested, let me know which ones and why in the comment section below.

 * * * * *